A Look at Easter, the Spring Equinox, and Islamic Traditions

 Credit: Photo by Mark Rinaldi

-By the same token, the Iranian spring/new year festival, Nowruz.
-Iranians traditionally gather around a “Haft-Seen” which is the traditional table setting to bring in new beginnings.
-Also on the “Haft-Seen,” many people decorate eggs for good luck and fertility.
-In Pakistan, they celebrate Basant, which is a famous spring festival (with lots of kites) mostly celebrated in Lahore.
+Similarly, the Iranian spring/New Year festival, Nowruz.
+Iranians traditionally gather around a “Haft-Seen, “the traditional table setting, to bring in new beginnings.
+Also, many people decorate eggs on the “Haft-Seen” for good luck and fertility.
+In Pakistan, they celebrate Basant, a famous spring festival (with lots of kites) primarily celebrated in Lahore.
 Traditions include wearing yellow and flocking to green spaces.

-The majority of Muslims in the U.S. do not participate in Nowruz, Basant, Sham el-Nessim.
-Yet, some do partake in the American traditions of egg hunts, egg decorating, and giving baskets to children.
-Muslims are not celebrating the resurrection of Christ because the Quran states he did not die but rather was ascended to heaven.
+The majority of Muslims in the U.S. do not participate in Nowruz, Basant, or Sham el-Nessim.
+Yet, some partake in the American traditions of egg hunts, egg decorating, and giving baskets to children.
+Muslims are not celebrating the resurrection of Christ because the Quran states he did not die but instead ascended to heaven.

 “That they said (in boast), “We killed Christ Jesus the son of Mary, the Messenger of Allah”;- but they killed him not, nor crucified him, but so it was made to appear to them, and those who differ therein are full of doubts, with no (certain) knowledge, but only conjecture to follow, for of a surety they killed him not:-